trufflesuite/truffle/packages/dashboard-message-bus/README.md

 ### Adding new message types

 Right now there are very few message types.
-The most important one is `"dashboard-provider"`, which sends RPC requests for the browser provider.
+The most important one is `"dashboard-provider"`, which sends RPC requests for the dashboard-provider.
 Other message types are `"invalidate"`, which can be sent to invalidate earlier messages, and `"log"`, which is sent by the message bus to send log messages over the wire.
 The interfaces of these messages are defined inside the `@truffle/dashboard-message-bus` package, from where they can be imported by consumers.

 To add additional message types, the interface for the new message type should be defined in this package under `lib/message/types.ts`.
 To use these new messge formats, support needs to be added to any consuming packages such as `@truffle/dashboard` as well.